argmaxinc/SDBench/README.md

 > - SpeakerKit CLI and other integrated systems have their own licenses that apply
 > - The datasets used in this benchmark have their own licenses and usage restrictions (see [Diarization Datasets](#diarization-datasets) section for details)

+> [!IMPORTANT]
+> **OpenBench** is the evolution of **SDBench**, originally introduced in the paper *"SDBench: A Comprehensive Benchmark Suite for Speaker Diarization"*.
+While SDBench focused specifically on speaker diarization, OpenBench has expanded to encompass a broader range of speech processing tasks and is designed to accommodate future modalities beyond speech.

+`OpenBench` is an open-source benchmarking framework for speech processing systems.
+Originally focused on speaker diarization (as SDBench), the framework has evolved to support comprehensive evaluation of:

+- **Speaker Diarization**: Identifying "who spoke when" in audio recordings
+- **Speech Transcription**: Converting speech to text (ASR)
+- **Orchestration**: Combined diarization and transcription systems
+- **Streaming Transcription**: Real-time speech-to-text
+- **Future Extensions**: Designed to accommodate additional speech tasks and potentially other modalities

-`OpenBench` is an open-source benchmarking tool for speaker diarization systems.
-The primary objective is to promote standardized, reproducible, and continuous evaluation of open-source and proprietary speaker diarization systems across on-device and server-side implementations.
+The primary objective is to promote standardized, reproducible, and continuous evaluation of open-source and proprietary speech processing systems across on-device and server-side implementations.

 Key features include:
 - **Command Line Interface (CLI)**: Easy-to-use CLI for evaluation, inference, and exploration